Knowledge base

 Read the prerequisites

-If you don't know what you're doing, it is recommended to stay in Standard mode so as not to disrupt the sorting filters of your account ⚠️ No support is provided regarding the Sieve language (refer to this documentation — also discover the role of the host).
+If you do not know what you are doing, it is recommended to stay in Standard mode to avoid disrupting your account's sorting filters ⚠️ No support is provided regarding the Sieve language (refer to this documentation — also discover the role of the host).

 - The advanced mode allows you to configure sorting rules directly from a script in Sieve language.